magoo/risk-measurement/content/en/docs/estimation/strategy.md

     parent: "estimation"
 ---

-Estimation is a skill that benefits from an understanding of known approximation strategies.
+Estimation is a skill that benefits from approximation strategies.
 These mental models will help support common problems in risk modeling, elicitation, and forecasting.
 They're also useful as elicitation techniques when trying to draw out numeric estimates from an expert.

 ### Divide and Choose